-Inflation storm brewing for Biden as wholesale prices soar, set record in August
+Wholesale prices soar, small-business optimism falls as Dems weigh trillions in new spending

 Energy prices have risen 32.3% in the past year.

-Republicans in Congress have been pointing to soaring inflation this year as an argument against Mr. Biden’s push for two big-spending packages totaling more than $4.5 trillion.
+Republicans in Congress have been pointing to inflation as an argument against Mr. Biden’s push for two big-spending packages totaling more than $4.5 trillion.

 The government will issue its monthly report on consumer prices on Tuesday.
 In July, consumer prices rose at an annual rate of 5.4%.